spacemeshos/svm/docs/go-spacemesh-integration.md

 Gas concerns: during the `Genesis flow` the `gas_metering` flag will be turned-off.
 (SVM supports that).
 <br/>

-Here is an sample of how the configuratin file may look like.
+Here is an example of how the configuration file may look like.
 <br/>
 Regarding the `nickname` field - see more under the `Name-Service` section.